 Jonathon Crewe - Bio

-He has also worked on radio drama where he has written and directed three feature length plays, Tangier, Toy Soldier and Entangled, all broadcast on Resonance FM.
+He has also worked in radio where he has written and directed three feature length plays, Tangier, Toy Soldier and Entangled, all broadcast on Resonance FM.
 Jonathon was subsequently commissioned by WhoSaid?
-Theatre to adapt Toy Soldier for a two week run at the Brockley Jack Theatre.
-His follow up on the London stage will be the premiere production of Under the Radar at The Bread and Roses Theatre, 12-16th November 2019.
+Theatre to adapt Toy Soldier for a two week run at the Brockley Jack Theatre (2016).

 Another London - Novel.
 Click to buy.

 Another London follows twenty years in the life of Dean, a white working class boy living on an East London estate.
 At the age of eleven he witnesses a violent gang assault that dramatically affects his relationships with his friends, his family and the two, very different, women in his life.
 Set against the backdrop of major events, such as the 7/7 bombings and the London riots of 2011, the story charts estate life through Dean’s eyes.
 Excluded from the mainstream, he turns to a violent gang for work.
 But when their drug dealing turns to hate crimes, his conscience is tested and he has to decide whether to follow orders or stand up for what he believes.

 Another London, another point of view: the use of defamiliarisation to elicit empathy in the reader for the white working-class protagonist in Another London and their ‘real-world’ equivalents - Journal Article published in NEW WRITING: The International Journal for the Practice and Theory of Creative Writing - Click to read